paynejacob/rancher-logging-examples/README.md

 - `LOGFORMAT` a go template string for the generated logs
 - `FREQUENCY` the maximum delay between log messages
-- `CONSTANTRATE` by default the log generator will output messages ever 0 - `FREQUENCY` seconds.
-If this variable is set to true messages will be logged ever `FREQUENCY` seconds.
+- `CONSTANTRATE` by default the log generator will output messages every - `FREQUENCY` seconds.
+If this variable is set to true messages will be logged every `FREQUENCY` seconds.

 ## Log Output